hiway/mastodon-filter/README.md

 #### Create a filter from terminal input

+Quickly get started with a new filter list by typing out the words or phrases, each on a new line.
+Finally press Ctrl+D to exit text-entry mode and save the filter.

 ```
 $ mastodon-filter create TITLE -
 ```

 #### Sync filter keywords from a wordlist

+Once you have a few filters set up, edit the text file locally and update the server to add new words or remove deleted words.

 ```
 $ mastodon-filter sync TITLE WORDLIST-FILE
 ```

 #### Delete a filter

+Delete a filter and discard all words in it.
+Use `show` to backup the words to a text file before deleting.

 ```
 $ mastodon-filter delete TITLE